oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ### Threat Mitigation

-A large range of threats can be mitigated by protecting the contents of the access token by using a digital signature.
+A large range of threats can be mitigated by protecting the contents of the access token by using a digital signature, and by following best practices for signing key management such as periodic key rotation.

 Alternatively, a bearer token can contain a reference to authorization information, rather than encoding the information